Gluten Free Chocolate-Mint Whoopie Pies – Light chocolate mini sponges sandwiched with fresh mint butter-icing. Optional dairy free.

 Mint Butter Icing

-- Sponges : Weigh and mix together the flours, xanthan gum, cocoa, baking powder and bicarbonate of soda, making sure any lumps are broken down (I mix up in a large airtight container and shake vigorously).
+- Weigh and mix together the flours, xanthan gum, cocoa, baking powder, bicarbonate of soda and salt, making sure any lumps are broken down (TIP: Weigh into a large airtight container and shake vigorously).
+Set aside.

-- Mix the milk with the white wine vinegar in a jug and leave to stand for about 10 minutes (the mixture will become quite lumpy).
+- Mix the milk with the white wine vinegar in a jug and leave to stand for about 10 minutes (the mixture will become lumpy 'buttermilk').

-- In a large bowl, beat together the sugar, butter and vanilla until pale and fluffy.
+- In a large bowl, beat together the sugar, butter and vanilla until smooth, pale and fluffy.